Year of Publication

 Recommendations are made for future research to increase the sample size by analyzing multiple years.
 Further research is needed to analyze the police force and policing practices during college football games.
 Recommending increasing the number of police on duty during college football games could have either a positive or negative impact on the crime rate.
 More police could either reduce the number of crimes as they are more visible to spectators or increase crime as police can cover a larger area.

 Johnson, Micah, "Do College Football Games Affect the Level of Crime in the Local Community?"
 (2012).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 68.